 - (1) Disciplinary Committee, Admissions and Licensing Committee and Appeal Committee shall each consist of members of the Panel. - (2) Disciplinary Committee shall have a quorum of four, including the Chairman or the Deputy.
 Of the four, at least one must be a lawyer, at least two must be non-accountants and at least one must be an accountant.
-A lawyer may count as a non-accountant. - (3) Admissions and Licensing Committee shall have a quorum of four, including the Chairman or the Deputy Chairman.
+A lawyer may count as a non-accountant.
+Accountants shall not be in the majority. - (3) Admissions and Licensing Committee shall have a quorum of four, including the Chairman or the Deputy Chairman.
 Of the four, at least one must be a lawyer, at least two must be non-accountants and at least one must be an accountant.
-A lawyer may count as a non-accountant. - (4) Appeal Committee shall have a quorum of four, including the Chairman or the Deputy Chairman (who shall be lawyers) and at least one other non-accountant and at least one accountant.
-If both the Chairman and the Deputy Chairman are present, the Deputy Chairman shall count as a non-accountant. - (5) Each Panel member shall be eligible to sit as a member of each of the Disciplinary, Admissions and Licensing and Appeal Committees, save that no Panel member shall be eligible to hear an appeal if he or she was a member of the committee which considered the case at first instance.
+A lawyer may count as a non-accountant.
+Accountants shall not be in the majority. - (4) Appeal Committee shall have a quorum of four, including the Chairman or the Deputy Chairman (who shall be lawyers) and at least one other non-accountant and at least one accountant.
+If both the Chairman and the Deputy Chairman are present, the Deputy Chairman shall count as a non-accountant.
+Accountants shall not be in the majority. - (5) Each Panel member shall be eligible to sit as a member of each of the Disciplinary, Admissions and Licensing and Appeal Committees, save that no Panel member shall be eligible to hear an appeal if he or she was a member of the committee which considered the case at first instance.